groovytron/clodobox/README.md

 # clodobox
-Scripts and comfiguration templates for friends' servers
+Scripts and configuration templates for friends' server